Q: "Who decides what areas become permit parking?"

 Q: "Does everyone need a parking permit?"

-A: Yes, unless exempted by City ordinance.
-In order to park on residential streets posted with permit parking regulations, you must have a Residential, Commercial, Visitor, or Guest permit.
-However, if you have off-street parking available you are not required to purchase a permit.
+A: In order to park a vehicle on residential streets posted with permit parking regulations (RPP), you must have a current valid Residential, Commercial, Visitor, or Guest permit fully displayed in clear view from the outside.
+Motorcycles do not require a permit.
+If you have off-street parking available you are not required to display a permit unless parking on the road.
+Certain addresses may have additional restrictions contingent on their property's planning conditions.

 Q: "How do I obtain a parking permit?"